Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/lightning_module.rst

 Organize Your Code
 ##################

-Any raw PyTorch can be converted to Fabric with zero refactoring required, giving you maximum flexibility in how you want to organize your projects.
+Any raw PyTorch can be converted to Fabric with zero refactoring required, giving maximum flexibility in how you want to organize your projects.

-However, when developing a project in a team or when sharing the code publicly, it can be beneficial to conform to a standard format how core pieces of the code are organized.
+However, when developing a project in a team or sharing the code publicly, it can be beneficial to conform to a standard format of how core pieces of the code are organized.
 This is what the :doc:`LightningModule <../../common/lightning_module>` was made for!

 Here is how you can neatly separate the research code (model, loss, optimization, etc.) from the "trainer" code (training loop, checkpointing, logging, etc.).